-André Previn is a conductor and pianist as well as a composer and arranger for such films as My Fair Lady and Porgy and Bess.
+André Previn was a conductor and pianist, as well as a composer and arranger for such films as My Fair Lady and Porgy and Bess.

 Life and Music

 A regular guest with the world’s major orchestras, both in concert and on recordings, André Previn frequently works with the Boston Symphony Orchestra, New York Philharmonic and Vienna Philharmonic.